 Other top immune boosting foods that we are eating:

-Blueberries, kiwi, pineapple, lemons, bone broth, wild caught fish, walnuts, mushrooms, manuka honey, asparagua, broccoli, brussel sprouts, cauliflower, thyme, oregano, oranges, cabbage, apple cider vinegar (with the mother), carrots, onions, grapefruit.
+Blueberries, kiwi, pineapple, lemons, bone broth (my recipe here), wild caught fish, walnuts, mushrooms, manuka honey, asparagus, broccoli, brussel sprouts, cauliflower, thyme, oregano, oranges, cabbage, apple cider vinegar (with the mother), carrots, onions, grapefruit.

 #2 Vitamin D

-We always make sure we are receiving adequate amounts vitamin D. Less sun exposure in the winter months sets us up for low vitamin D and more viral infections, including flu viruses.
+We always make sure we are receiving adequate amounts of vitamin D. Less sun exposure in the winter months sets us up for low vitamin D and more viral infections, including flu viruses.
 Most holistic physicians agree that your blood work should show levels between 70-100.
 Mine is chronically low, even in the summer when I walk an hour everyday, so I supplement with it all year round.
 I have written about vitamin D and the brand we use in a previous post here.
 My daughter gets 500 mg a day via vitamin D drops with K2 in her elderberry shot every morning.
 The only brand I use for vitamin D is seeking health brand.
 Click this link here to find all of their supplements that are completely aligned to my high standards, including their vitamin D drops and vitamin d pills.

 #3 Vitamin C